| Tombstones

 that I photographed in the Jewish cemetery in October 2006.

-I estimate that this represents about 10 percent of the total.
+I estimated that this represented about 10 percent of the

 all of the tombstones remaining in the cemetery.
 I am very

-grateful to Sara Mages, who has done a wonderful job to transcribe
+grateful to Sara Mages, who did a wonderful job to transcribe

 and translate these tombstones from Hebrew into English, with